Precious-Metals-Manager/precious-metals-manager-landing-page/_getting-started/modify-delete-order.md

 ---
 title: Modify/delete order
 layout: article
+order: 7
 ---

 You can modify or delete orders after they are created.
 To learn how to create an order, refer to the [Create an Order](https://preciousmetalsmanager.com/help/create-order/) guide.

-1) Tap on the order you with to modify onthe "Orders" tap.
+1) Tap on the order you wish to modify on the "Orders" tab.

 {% include theme-image.html
-   data_light="/assets/images/light/tap_on_order_light.webp"
-   data_dark="/assets/images/dark/tap_on_order_dark.webp"
+   data_light="/assets/images/light/getting-started/shared/tap_on_order_light.webp"
+   data_dark="/assets/images/dark/getting-started/shared/tap_on_order_dark.webp"
    alt="Tap on order" %}

 2) Tap on "Edit" button on the top right for modifying an order, or the "Delete Order" button at the bottom of the page for deletion.

-> You can also delete orders from the "Orders" page by swiping left, long-pressing the order, or tapping the options button (three dots) and selecting "Edit Orders.
+> You can also delete orders from the "Orders" page by swiping left or long-pressing the order.

 {% include theme-image.html
-   data_light="/assets/images/light/edit_and_delete_order_buttons_light.webp"
-   data_dark="/assets/images/dark/edit_and_delete_order_buttons_dark.webp"
+   data_light="/assets/images/light/getting-started/shared/order_details_light.webp"
+   data_dark="/assets/images/dark/getting-started/shared/order_details_dark.webp"
    alt="Edit or delete order buttons screen" %}

 3) In case of modification, the input screen for updating an existing order consists of: